-Dare an adventurous train journey with the legendary Chepe Express, one of the 10 most spectacular train journeys of the world and enjoy the spectacular views of the Sierra Tarahumara in Chihuahua
+Dare a romantic journey on Mexiko´s Copper Canyon railway, one of the 10 most spectacular train rides of the world, enjoy a first class service and the spectacular views of the Sierra Tarahumara in Chihuahua.

 Let us guide you to secluded places and experience the fascinating culture of the indians in Mexico, which has been preserved to this day.

-Because we know Northern Mexico as the back of our hand: the founder of Amapa Tours, Amalia Navarrete, was born in northwestern Mexico and grew up there.
-This means that the travel expert, who now lives in Germany, has full knowledge of the region, something that only native people can offer.
-For more than 24 years, she and her team have organized trips to the remotest places of their place of origin, which mass tourism has not yet discovered.
+Because we know Northern Mexico as the back of our hand.
+Amalia Navarrete, a direct descendant of the Tepehuano ethnic group, was born and raised in northwestern Mexico.
+She has full knowledge of the Copper Canyon region, something that only native people can offer.
+For more than 25 years, she and her team have organized trips to the remotest corners of their place of origin, which mass tourism has not yet discovered.

 "As Copper Canyon Mexico Experts, I am glad to show the hidden beauty of my country of origin."